mendersoftware/mender-docs/09.Downloads/docs.md

 sudo apt-get upgrade
 ```

+!!!
+To prevent the Mender client from upgrading when upgrading the rest of the
+!!! system, mark it to be held with `sudo apt-mark hold mender-client`.

 #### Install using the APT repository

 Before installing the Mender client, you need to set up the Mender APT